Who is Christine Blasey Ford, the professor who accused Brett Kavanaugh of sexual misconduct?

 Kavanaugh has denied the allegations, saying, “I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time.”
 Judge said he has no recollection of the alleged events.

 Kavanaugh has said he's willing to testify about the allegations before the Judiciary Committee, and a hearing has been scheduled for Sept.
-24. While Ford's attorney has indicated she would be willing to appear before lawmakers, Ford has not yet accepted an invitation to do so.
+24. After some back-and-forth, Ford, too, appears willing to testify before the committee if senators can promise "terms that are fair and which ensure her safety," according to an email sent to the committee.

 Read on for a look at four things to know about Ford.